johannesholmberg/holmberg.io/src/posts/notebook/2015-10-01-a-month-of-german/index.md

 It was a perfect start for getting familiarized with the sound of the language.
 I was quite amazed how quick it went to start grasping the fundamental pieces.
 You get a coach in form of an owl and he almost feels like a regular friend after some time.
 I was playing this for a couple of months (yes, I see it more as a game than anything) and it felt so great in the end, when I had conquered all the levels and that magnificent gold owl was mine.
 It’s a bit nerdy I know but it worked well for me.

 Duolingo was the perfect tool for getting started.
-It didn’t cost a dime and thanks to it I could take the next step and started reading some [smaller][1] [books][2] on my own.
+It didn’t cost a dime and thanks to it I could take the next step and started reading some smaller books on my own.

 ## Next steps